Cookbook » Asynchronous Tasking with Dependencies

 auto [D, fuD] = executor.dependent_async([](){ printf("D\n"); }, B, C);

-fuD.get(); // wait for D to finish, which in turns means A, B, C finish
+fuD.get(); // wait for D to finish, which in turn means A, B, C have finished

 In addition to using std::future to synchronize the execution, you can use tf::Executor::wait_for_all to wait for all scheduled tasks to finish: